-In November 2024, the Australian Government announced that an independent panel will evaluate wholesale market settings (WMS) within the national electricity market (NEM) to determine how the NEM can be shaped to ensure it promotes investment in firmed, renewable generation and storage capacity following the conclusion of the Australian Government's Capacity Investment Scheme.
+In November 2024, the Australian Government announced that an independent panel will evaluate wholesale market settings (WMS) within the National Electricity Market (NEM) to determine how the NEM can be shaped to ensure it promotes investment in firmed, renewable generation and storage capacity following the conclusion of the Australian Government's Capacity Investment Scheme.
 This WMS Review will consider, in part, how the NEM can harness a large cohort of consumer energy resources to enhance competition and whether there is a role for certificate-based schemes to promote investment in both grid and distributed firmed, renewable generation and storage.
 The department will continue to monitor, and contribute to, the WMS Review as well as other relevant developments in the sector and how they relate to the design of the PDRS.

-6.4 Discussion paper consultation
+7.4 Discussion paper consultation

-Most respondents agreed the PDRS' design is appropriate.
+Most respondents agreed the PDRS's design is appropriate.
 Some stakeholders commented that:

-- the PDRS is in its early implementation stage and it is therefore challenging to assess its design based on early performance - PDRS design presents challenges for some customers in accessing incentives, particularly in regional areas or for low-income households - the peak demand period could be adjusted to account for winter peaks and summer peaks after 8:30 p.m.
-AEST - the PDRS should also seek to encourage shifting demand to the middle of the day when the emissions intensity of electricity generation is lower and minimum demand challenges exist22 - the PDRS should expand to include activities for commercial and industrial demand response.
+- the Scheme is in its early implementation stage, and it is therefore challenging to assess its design based on early performance - Scheme design presents challenges for some customers to access incentives, particularly in regional areas or for low-income households - the peak demand period could be adjusted to account for winter peaks and summer peaks after 8:30 pm AEST - the Scheme should also seek to encourage shifting demand to the middle of the day when the emissions intensity of electricity generation is lower and minimum demand challenges exist - the Scheme should expand to include activities for commercial and industrial demand response.

-The department will consider these suggestions alongside broader PDRS reforms in 2025.
+The department will consider these suggestions alongside broader Scheme reforms in 2025.

-22 The 2021 Energy Security Safeguard position paper (DPIE 2021) stated that the NSW Government would consider giving minimum demand greater priority in future statutory reviews.
-While this statutory review finds that PDRS objectives and design remain valid, the NSW Government intends to consider whether and how the PDRS could help address minimum demand issues.
+&lt;sup>22 The 2021 Energy Security Safeguard position paper (DPIE 2021) stated that the NSW Government would consider giving minimum demand greater priority in future statutory reviews.
+While this statutory review finds that the PDRS's objectives and design remain valid, the NSW Government intends to consider whether and how the Scheme could help address minimum demand issues.

-7 Glossary
+8 Glossary

 Acronym Term

+ACCC Australian Competition and Consumer Commission

 ACP Accredited certificate provider

 A business who is accredited to create PRCs under the PDRS

+AEMC Australian Energy Market Commission

 AEMO Australian Energy Market Operator

+AER Australian Energy Regulator

+ECMC Energy and Climate Change Ministerial Council

 ESC Energy savings certificate

 ESS Energy Savings Scheme

 ESB Energy Security Board

 EST Energy Security Target

 ESTM Energy Security Target Monitor

 GWh Gigawatt hours

 IPART Independent Pricing and Regulatory Tribunal

 LOR Lack of reserve

 MW Megawatt

+NARCliM NSW and Australian Regional Climate Modelling

-NEM National electricity market
+NEM National Electricity Market

 PDRS Peak Demand Reduction Scheme

-PRC Peak reduction certificate
+PRC Peak Reduction Certificate

 RERT Reliability and Emergency Reserve Trader

-Scheme participant Typically an electricity retailer, who is required by legislation to participate in the PDRS and meet an individual certificate target each year
+Scheme participant Typically, an electricity retailer, who is required by legislation to participate in the PDRS and meet an individual certificate target each year

 SRES Small-scale Renewable Energy Scheme

+STC Small-scale Technology Certificate

 TESSA The Energy Security Safeguard Application

 WMS Wholesale market settings